beigeworm/PicoLogger-Hardware-Keylogger/README.md

 - Flash, plug and play
 - Bad-USB Functionality using Duckyscript
 - Virtual 'in browser' keyboard (Pico W &amp; Pico 2 W only)
-- Hidden Remote Shell for Windows (Pico W &amp; Pico 2 W only)
+- Hidden Remote Shell for Windows and Linux (Pico W &amp; Pico 2 W only)
 - Remote screenshots for Windows (Pico W &amp; Pico 2 W only)
-- Serial control
 - Webserver to display results, payload management and more.
 (Pico W &amp; Pico 2 W only)
 - Multi keypress handling for key combinations
 - WiFi ON/OFF serial control (Pico W &amp; Pico 2 W only)